 This is cool!
 Give the report a read here.

 The Sixth Annual RefoRC Conference 2016 will be held May 26-28, 2016 and will hosted by the University of Copenhagen, Faculty of Theology.
-The conference aims at a clarification and a discussion of the different concepts of church in the … Continue reading

 I’ve managed to discover various posters and essays which bloggers you know and love will be presenting in Atlanta.
 I think they’re really going to get people talking.
 I am certainly looking forward to them.